cseanburns/systems-librarianship/src/2b-learn-the-cli.md

 to practice with the
 `learn-the-cli-module` program.
-This is a modified version that allows you to focus specific learning modules.
+This is a modified version that allows you to focus on specific learning modules.

 ### Resources